stateandprove/opencre-sdk/README.md

 # OpenCRE SDK

-The OpenCRE SDK is a Python library that provides a convenient interface for interacting with the OpenCRE API.
+The OpenCRE SDK is a Python (3.11 and later) library that provides a convenient interface for interacting with the OpenCRE API.
 It includes classes for handling Common Requirements Enumeration (CRE) data, links, and associated documents.

 ## Installation